Buying

 Advertisement · Google AdSense

 Buying a used car is one of the biggest financial decisions most people make — and the process is full of traps for the unprepared.
-Here's how to protect yourself.
+Prices are high, inventory is tighter than it used to be, and sellers — both private and dealer — have more information advantages than ever.
+Here's a complete guide to protect yourself at every step.

 Step 1: Research Before You Shop

-Pick 2–3 models that fit your budget and check their reliability ratings on Consumer Reports or J.D.
-Power.
-Toyota Camry, Honda Civic, and Subaru Outback consistently rank well for used reliability.
-Avoid models known for expensive repairs unless you're a mechanic.
+Pick 2–3 models that fit your budget and needs, then check their reliability history before looking at listings.
+Consumer Reports, J.D.
+Power, and owner forums are useful.
+Toyota Camry, Honda Civic, Subaru Outback, and Mazda3 consistently rank well for used reliability.
+Avoid models with known expensive issues — transmission problems, timing chain failures, or electrical gremlins — unless you're getting a significant discount and budget for repairs.

 Step 2: Set a Realistic Budget